 If big crowds aren’t your thing, there is another excellent option by spending NYE in the wilderness.
 Let’s be honest, the New Zealand wilderness is pretty sensational.

-Pack up the camper van or can with a group of friends and have yourself your own party on the beach.
+Pack up the camper van or car with a group of friends and have yourself your own party on the beach.
 After all, there is no part of New Zealand that is more than 128km away from the coast.

 Get your natural night display by doing a bush walk through the Waitomo area to see glowworms.
 Or head to the South Island and stargaze from the Aoraki Mt Cook and Mackenzie region.
 Check out where else has awesome stargazing here: 5 Stargazing Sites in New Zealand.

-Meanwhile, on Waiheke Island, have a festival in a vineyard!
+Meanwhile, on Waiheke Island, Auckland, have a festival in a vineyard!
 The Highlife NYE festival aims to attract 22-year-olds and over, usually with a dress code, for an ever-so-slightly more sophisticated party.
 Expect international acts, good wine, burlesque performers and good times.